Mayeu/mxl/README.md

 A test suite can be found into the `test` folder.
 It can be run with bats(1), or directly with `make test`

+## Semantic versionning

+This project follow the [Semantic Versioning scheme](http://semver.org/).
+A breking change is a change in the public API, here it concern a change that will change the behaviour of the command line options of the program.

 ## License